short wedding dresses

 Buy Now

 If you’re opting for a short gown as a second (or even third) outfit, you’re probably not looking to pay couture prices – but that doesn’t mean you have to scrimp on style.
 Rixo’s highly-regarded bridal collection offers an array of laidback gowns designed with thoroughly modern brides in mind.
-This Sixties-inspired shift is crafted in silk crepe and finished with a feathered hem for the most fabulous of costume changes.
+This open-back halterneck party dress is crafted from 100 per cent silk in a groegous champagne hue for the most fabulous fun-but-graceful of costume changes.

 Buy Now